osmlab/awesome-openstreetmap/README.md

 OpenStreetMap and the OpenStreetMap Logo are a trademark of the OpenStreetMap Foundation, and is used with their permission.
 This project is not endorsed by or affiliated with the OpenStreetMap Foundation.

 The OpenStreetMap Logo by Ken Vermette is used under the Creative Commons Attribution-ShareAlike 3.0 License.

+[^selfhosted-only]: This project does not provide a hosted instance and has to be self-deployed.
+Refer to the project's website for instructions.